claquesous/wordle-solver/README.md

 # "Quick" Start

 ```
+npm i
 node solver.js
-npm i
 npm run dev
 ```

-The first command will build the solve tree which will probably take a few weeks.
-The frontend code can be run without building the solve tree, but you won't be able to drill down into the potential outcomes.
+After installing dependencies, the next command will build the solve tree which will probably take a few weeks.
+The frontend code can be run without building the solve tree, but drilling down into the potential outcomes will take time.
 Out of the box you will get a very powerful tool to help you solve Wordle puzzles.

 # How to Play